metadatacenter/cedar-docker-deploy/README.md

     git clone --branch master --single-branch https://github.com/metadatacenter/cedar-docker-build.git ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-build git clone --branch master --single-branch https://github.com/metadatacenter/cedar-docker-deploy.git ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy

-### 4. Include environment variable setting scripts into your profile
+### 4. Set useful CEDAR command aliases

+We have created a set of useful aliases to execute and monitor CEDAR services.
+These aliases will be used in the remainder of this guide.

+Open your ```~./bash_profile``` or ```~/.bashrc``` file (or equivalent) and add the following lines:

+    source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/set-env-generic.sh
+    source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/aliases.sh

+### 5. Establish core deployment environment variables

-The CEDAR deployment repo has two sets of files containing environment variables that are used in a deployment.
+The CEDAR Docker deployment repo has two sets of examples files containing environment variables that are used in a deployment.
 These files are called ```set-env-internal.sh```, which contains internal deployment, and ```set-env-external.sh```, which contains external variables.

-First copy these example files to your deployment repo:
+First copy these example files from the source repo to your deployment repo:

     cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-internal.sh ${CEDAR_HOME}
     cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-external.sh ${CEDAR_HOME}